vu-nguyen/docs/Online Refugee Claim Submission.md

 > To digitalize and streamline the refugee claim process to allow claimants or their authorized representatives to submit claims online and/or submit subsequent information after claim is made.

+We want to design a client-friendly, streamline, digital process that cuts down on processing time and connect the different organizations involved.

+- Sprint planning
+- Design reviews
+- Personas
+- Acceptance criteria sessions
+- Standups
+- Functional reviews
+- Retrospectives